To help you comply, we’re breaking down what CCPA is, how it works, and how to ensure your lead gen efforts are CCPA compliant.

 Why CCPA Matters When it Comes to Lead Generation

 All businesses that market to or otherwise collect information from California residents need to be CCPA compliant.
-That means various procedures need to be put in place to protect user data at every step of the sales cycle.
+This means various protocols are put in place to protect user data at every step of the sales cycle.

 Lead generation is typically one of the first steps in the sales process, and involves attracting users to your social media pages, email inbox, or website.
 Lead generation necessarily involves collecting user information, such as their name and email address.